idosharon/WhatsApp-Web-Spammer/README.md

-# Advance Whatsapp web spammer
+# Advanced Whatsapp web spammer

 Using Python selenium to spam your friends in whatsapp.